ggreer/geoff.greer.fm/_posts/2016-05-14-interesting-tech-that-is-just-around-the-corner.md

 - Computers
 ---

-There are some interesting technologies that will probably exist in the next 5-10 years, but that few people seem to be paying attention to.
-The hype is around bigger, self-driving cars and CRISPR.
+When talking about near-future technologies, much hype surrounds stuff like self-driving cars and CRISPR.
+There are some other interesting things that will probably exist in the next 5-10 years, but that few people seem to be paying attention to.

-### VR with Eye Tracking
+## VR with Eye Tracking

 VR is becoming commercially feasible, but few have paid attention to how it can be improved with [eye-tracking](https://en.wikipedia.org/wiki/Eye_tracking).
 It may seem like a minor addition, but eye-tracking allows for far more interesting experiences.
+It's not just an extra input like a joystick.

-Imagine this technology being used the next [Silent Hill](https://en.wikipedia.org/wiki/Silent_Hill) or [Resident Evil](https://en.wikipedia.org/wiki/Resident_Evil).
+Imagine this technology being used in a VR [Silent Hill](https://en.wikipedia.org/wiki/Silent_Hill) or [Resident Evil](https://en.wikipedia.org/wiki/Resident_Evil).
+You put the headset on and start playing.
+You see something move in your peripheral vision, but by the time your eyes have [saccaded](https://en.wikipedia.org/wiki/Saccade), it's gone.

-It would be –without a doubt– the scariest game *ever*.
+Such a game would be –without a doubt– the scariest game *ever*.
+I can't wait to play it. 😀

-### Paralympics
+## Paralympics

 paralympic records beat olympics (or olypmics allow paralympic athletes to compete)

 There was some talk of this in 2012, when Oscar Pistorious competed in the 400m.

-### Implantable Blood Glucose Monitors
+## Implantable Blood Glucose Monitors

-### Conclusion
+## Conclusion

 These new technologies won't fundamentally change the human condition.